 "Have you seen Aretha's show?", Elian asked her, funnily.

 "I haven't had the strength… nor the time, to finish watching a single show of hers", Cynthia admitted, disgusted.
 "I mean… too much gossip.
 She must feel in Heaven with it.
-She still keeps sending me invitations to her show, but I happen to loose them everytime", she explained, mischeviously.
+She still keeps sending me invitations to her show, but I happen to lose them everytime", she explained, mischievously.
 "My assistant is so reckless…", she said, sarcastically.